bradenhc-osu/cs-340-activity-1/README.md

      ![Designer Window Example](https://user-images.githubusercontent.com/39965401/65824318-dbbb7280-e21b-11e9-88ad-62e7bd6d5b81.png)

-   - Insert two new records into the `Catalog` table.
+   - After linking the tables, insert two new records into the `Catalog` table.

 1. From the root of this repository (where you downloaded the files):
    - Install the required dependencies - `npm install`